ctjmaxwell/anki-flashcard-mcp/README.md

 This script is now a stable entry point that Claude can use, even if it doesn’t inherit your shell environment.

 Your dockerised mcp-server should now be usuable by claude.
 Each time you open claude desktop a docker container for anki_flashcard_mcp image will be started.

+Now we need to sync it to anki.
+AnkiConnect Prerequisites This code relies on the AnkiConnect add-on being installed and running within your Anki desktop application.
+You can install it by going to Tools > Add-ons > Get Add-ons... in Anki and entering the code 2055492159.
+Anki must be open for the server to work.